 Shit Town

-Heaps of firewood and artful hedge mazes sharp accents and aging illiterate eyes bars and churches are the only buildings breaking up vast expanses of breathtaking nature nothing to interfere with the majesty of the deep night sky A common thread of rolling country and the dozens of roaming dogs that were discarded back to the open land by careless hands, whipped clean, and well satisfied with their clever plan for casting off of other beings A city nestles behind the hillside a few hours away and it's inhabitants keep the questions coming, "Haven't you ever thought of moving?" with an earnestness that is surprising as much as it is saddening Who would ever think of abandoning Eden? this heaven hidden among the worst kinds of humans harbors worlds of it's own within the intricate moss lattice knit across acres of expanding woodlands behind rustling leaves and a chorus of melded chirrups The knowledge that so many lives haven't had the privilege to know the earth so intimately stings my heart in a way I can't put into words even more animals kept in cages away from the sweet medicine of sun and soil My answer is no, I will never leave this place even while I watch filthy industry moving in my very essence is intertwined with these forests I will fall with the trees and be burned up like mere raw material with their lumber if I must
+Heaps of firewood and artful hedge mazes sharp accents and aging illiterate eyes bars and churches are the only buildings breaking up vast expanses of breathtaking nature nothing to interfere with the majesty of the deep night sky A common thread of rolling country and the dozens of roaming dogs that were discarded back to the open land by careless hands, whipped clean, and well satisfied with their clever plan for casting off other beings A city nestles behind the hillside a few hours away and it's inhabitants keep the questions coming, "Haven't you ever thought of moving?" with an earnestness that is surprising as much as it is saddening Who would ever think of abandoning Eden? this heaven hidden among the worst kinds of humans harbors worlds of its own within the intricate moss lattice knit across acres of expanding woodlands behind rustling leaves and a chorus of melded chirrups The knowledge that so many lives haven't had the privilege to know the earth so intimately stings my heart in a way I can't put into words even more animals kept in cages away from the sweet medicine of sun and soil My answer is no, I will never leave this place even while I watch filthy industry moving in my very essence is intertwined with these forests I will fall with the trees and be burned up like mere raw material with their lumber if I must

 Twenty-Eight